English Language Requirements for PhD Students

 - Test of English as a Foreign Language (TOEFL iBT) - minimum required score is 75 for the internet based test.
 The TOEFL result must be sent directly to the University of Tartu by the Educational Testing Service.
 TOEFL institutional code for the University of Tartu is 0133.
 If a candidate has ordered his/her TOEFL test result to be sent directly to the University of Tartu, the score can be checked online before the paper reaches UT.
 TOEFL iBT test score is valid for 2 years;

 - International English Language Testing System (IELTS Academic) - minimum required overall score is 5.5 and no part can be below 5.5.
 Copy of the test result is accepted as it will be verified online by UT.
-IELTS General Training tests are not accepted;
+IELTS General Training tests are not accepted.
+From 2021 the minimum required overall score is 6.0 and no part can be below 5.5;

 - Cambridge English: B2 First (former Cambridge English: First (FCE)) - minimum required result is grade C or 160 (B2 level).
-Applicants who have taken this Cambridge test must order their result to be sent to University of Tartu electronically through Candidate Results Online website;
+Applicants who have taken this Cambridge test must order their result to be sent to University of Tartu electronically through Candidate Results Online website.
+From 2021 the minimum required result is 169;

-- Cambridge English: C1 Advanced (former Cambridge English: Advanced (CAE)) - minimum required score is 160; applicants who have taken this Cambridge test must order their result to be sent to University of Tartu electronically through Candidate Results Online website;
+- Cambridge English: C1 Advanced (former Cambridge English: Advanced (CAE)) - minimum required score is 160; applicants who have taken this Cambridge test must order their result to be sent to University of Tartu electronically through Candidate Results Online website.
+From 2021 the minimum required result is 169;

 - Cambridge English: C2 Proficiency (former Cambridge English: Proficiency (CPE)) - applicants who have taken this Cambridge test must order their result to be sent to University of Tartu electronically through Candidate Results Online website;